 The points for all ties will be added together and split between contestants.
-For example: A tie for $1^{st}$ and $2^{nd}$ place would be computed as follows: $1^{st}$ place (10) + $2^{nd}$ place (9) = 19.
+For example: A tie for 1^{st} and 2^{nd} place would be computed as follows: 1^{st} place (10) + 2^{nd} place (9) = 19.
 19 divided by 2 = 9.5 points each.

 - H. TIES: All points will stay the same.
 First place ties will be decided by a coin toss to determine which contestant will take home the buckle (Exception: State Finals).
 Another first-place buckle will be purchased by AFJRA. - I. RODEO PRIZES will be set at a \$ 1,600.00 value maximum.
 Prizes will depend on membership numbers.
 In the event of a committee rodeo, the recommended prize list will be mailed to the award committee. - J. ALL-AROUND: There will be an award given to the All-Around Cowgirl and the All-Around Cowboy for each rodeo weekend determined by the most points acquired.
-To be eligible for an All-Around award, the contestant must have competed in at least two (2) events. - K. YOUTH/JR ALL-AROUND: A Youth/Junior All Around award will be given to the contestant with the most points accumulated at the end of the year.
+To be eligible for an All-Around award, the contestant must have competed in at least two (2) events.

+- K. YOUTH/JR ALL-AROUND: A Youth/Junior All Around award will be given to the contestant with the most points accumulated at the end of the year.
 This award is for contestants age ten (10) and under as of July 1st. - L. ROOKIE AWARD: There will be an award given to the Rookie Cowboy and Rookie Cowgirl as determined by the most points acquired at the end of the year.
-A contestant does not have to compete at State Finals to be eligible for this award. - M. If a contestant enters more than one event and pays his/her fees and does not compete in all the events entered, their points will only count for the events contestant participated in. - N. A contestant can be disqualified (DUE TO SAFETY FACTOR) if in the opinion of the Director or Judge there is danger to the contestant, other contestants or by-standers. - O. All contestants will be ready for their event(s).
+A contestant does not have to compete at State Finals to be eligible for this award. - M. WEEKEND AVERAGE AWARDS: There must be a minimum of 4 contestants in any event for that event to receive weekend average awards.
+This includes both stock, and non-stock events. - N. If a contestant enters more than one event and pays his/her fees and does not compete in all the events entered, their points will only count for the events contestant participated in. - O. A contestant can be disqualified (DUE TO SAFETY FACTOR) if in the opinion of the Director or Judge there is danger to the contestant, other contestants or by-standers. - P. All contestants will be ready for their event(s).
 Contestants will be called three (3) times for their event.
-If said contestant is not at the entry gate that contestant will receive a NO TIME. - P. All bare wire/chain nosebands, bonnets, or tie-downs MUST be covered.

-- Q. No practicing or jackpotting of events during a rodeo weekend on the rodeo stock or inside the rodeo arena will be permitted, unless for an AFJRA approved event. - R. Any events held in the arena, other than the rodeo, will be held on different stakes. - S. After the arena is staked no one is allowed to casually ride or tune your horse in the arena. - T. If an answer to any questions concerning any event cannot be found in this rule book then the National High School Rodeo Association Rules, By-Laws & Constitution shall apply.
+If said contestant is not at the entry gate that contestant will receive a NO TIME. - Q. All bare wire/chain nosebands, bonnets, or tie-downs MUST be covered. - R. No practicing or jackpotting of events during a rodeo weekend on the rodeo stock or inside the rodeo arena will be permitted, unless for an AFJRA approved event. - S. Any events held in the arena, other than the rodeo, will be held on different stakes. - T. After the arena is staked no one is allowed to casually ride or tune your horse in the arena. - U. If an answer to any questions concerning any event cannot be found in this rule book then the National High School Rodeo Association Rules, By-Laws & Constitution shall apply. - V. No contestants will be allowed to use ANY sort of device that can alter their ability to hear while inside of the arena competing.
+This includes and is not limited to air pods, headphones, cell phones, MP3 players, CD players, etc.